cross-org/utils/README.md

 # @cross/utils

-**Work in progress** A collection of useful routines to simplify cross runtime (Node, Deno and Bun) development.
+A collection of useful routines to simplify cross runtime (Node, Deno and Bun) development.

 Available for Node, Deno Bun and Browser at [jsr.io/@cross/utils](https://jsr.io/@cross/utils), and works seamlessly with